oracle-livelabs/security/database/baseline/nne/nne.md

         **Notes:** We will extract all lines containing an email or something similar (see the egrep command)

-    - In parallel, open a web browser window to *`http://dbsec-lab:8080/hr_prod_pdb1`* to access to your Glassfish App
+    - In parallel, open a web browser window to *`http://dbsec-lab:8080/hr_prod_pdb1`* to access your Glassfish App

         **Notes:** If you are not using the remote desktop you can also access this page by going to *`http://<YOUR_DBSEC-LAB_VM_PUBLIC_IP>:8080/hr_prod_pdb1`*